Electronics notes/Ground

 Usually it isn't visibly exposed, but you almost certainly have one.
 (And usually exactly one - if you have multiple, your electrical code will probably say they must be connected to the main utility earth with a beefy cable, so there's usually not much point point to having more)

-The earth in your wallplugs will be wired to that pole.
+The earth in your wallplugs will be wired to that pole, the main purpose of which is to avoid buildup of static electricity by always discharging it.

-That is, the earth rod is not necessary for safety grounding (of metal chassis via earthed wallsockets) to work - that works based on the circuit going through a trippable breaker (basically both wires go to the local transformer with thick enough wires), and this pole is not involved in that circuit.
+That is, the earth rod is not necessary (or sufficient) for safety grounding to work (of metal chassis via earthed wallsockets) - that works based on the circuit going through a trippable breaker (basically both wires go to the local transformer with thick enough wires), and this pole is not involved in that circuit.

 Earth/ground as in wallsocket wiring